anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 Mesos excels at sharing a common set of resources among multiple applications.
 However, the job of scheduling and management is left to the individual frameworks running on top of Mesos, which only know about their own tasks.
 As a result, frameworks must make decisions with "global", cluster-wide consequences based only on a restricted "local" view.

 By adding a layer between Mesos and the frameworks running on top of it, we can plug in globally-aware scheduling, giving the Mesos frameworks and users the power to make more intelligent, efficient scheduling decisions.
-This permits management of tasks on a more granular level (TODO: can we clarify this?) and enables advanced use cases in Mesos, such as task migration, continuous placement, co-location of tasks across frameworks and others.
+This allows management of tasks to take into account information such as cluster-wide state, other tasks running on the same machine, geographic location and other metadata.
+It also enables advanced use cases in Mesos, such as task migration, continuous placement, co-location of tasks across frameworks and others.

 ### Speakers